Romb38/autoCemantix/README.md

 We save only the first solving because we remove invalid_words from the model.
 This fact let statistics becomes false after 1 solving.

+You can currently see some statistics in the [project's documentation](https://romb38.github.io/autoCemantix/statistics.html).

 ## 🔧 Configuration

 Configuration file location : `src/resources/config.ini`